Accounting tools

 Abstract

-In recent years, much more attention has been paid to the adoption of information technology (IT) in organizations, particularly in the field of internal auditing.
-Integrating IT tools and systems into traditional auditing practices is a key driver for promoting the efficiency, effectiveness, and accuracy ...
+In recent years, increasing attention has been paid to the adoption of information technology (IT) in organizations, particularly in the field of internal auditing.
+Integrating IT tools and systems into traditional auditing practices is a key driver for improving the efficiency, effectiveness, and accuracy ...

 Read More